Skip to content

 About

-The Holiday Singers ensemble is made up of eight accomplished vocalists from the Boston area, all returning this year following the ensemble's debut in the 2021 Holiday Pops season.
-They perform in all six of the 2022 Kids’ Matinees as well as the Sensory-Friendly Concert.
-The singers were prepared by Lisa Graham, Music Director of the Metropolitan Chorale.
+The Boston Pops Holiday Singers, which made its debut in the 2021 Holiday Pops season, is made up of accomplished vocalists with Boston connections.
+They perform in all seven of the 2023 Kids’ Matinees as well as the Sensory-Friendly Concert.
+The singers were prepared by Lisa Graham, music director of the Metropolitan Chorale.

-James Dargan is a creative artist and self-described authenticity addict from the Southeastern U.S. He is based in New York City, where he performs both as soloist and in ensembles, plays the violin, composes, writes, teaches, and translates poetry and prose from several languages.
-Dargan, a singer since he was a child, performs his social justice-themed programs “Oh, Glory!” and “Ladies Only” anywhere and everywhere.
-He also teaches on spirituals and other Black music, and he is honored to embody his family tradition of telling truthful stories.
+James Dargan is a musician and writer from North Carolina.
+He is based in New York City, where he performs both as soloist and in ensembles, plays the violin, composes, writes, teaches, and translates poetry and prose from several languages.
+Dargan, a singer since he was a child, has shared his voice and carefully curated programs all over the US and Europe.
+He also teaches on spirituals and other Black music and is honored to walk in his family tradition of telling truthful stories.
+Dargan relishes writing for Black singers, and he is currently writing two operas.
 He is a founding member of the consortium Ring Shout.

 Renese King’s array of musical talents has taken her from spiritual and gospel singing at the church podium to timpani playing on the Carnegie Hall stage.
 Her soulful, moving voice garnered her a Boston Music Award as Gospel/Inspirational Artist of the Year.
 Often singing her own arrangements, King has performed with many ensembles in the New England area and across the nation.
 Her voice is featured on the soundtracks of three award-winning PBS documentary films (Emmy, Peabody, and Sundance awards): Freedom Riders (2011), Freedom Summer (2014), and Tell Them We Are Rising (2018).
 Making her seventh Holiday Pops appearance with this season’s concerts, King appears regularly with the Boston Pops, having been a featured and guest soloist in concerts at Symphony Hall and on the Esplanade, in television broadcasts, and on the 2004 CD Sleigh Ride, alongside the Boston Pops Orchestra, Tanglewood Festival Chorus, and Boston Pops Gospel Choir.
 Renese King holds a position in Student Affairs, Diversity and Inclusion at Berklee College of Music and serves as music director at the Waymark Seventh Day Adventist Church in Dorchester and also of the New England Gospel Ensemble in Boston.
 She remains committed to the unifying and uplifting message at the heart of gospel music.